FAQ

 If you are in doubt, please contact us with the details of your medicines and dosages and we’ll be happy to assist you.

-The use of Ayahuasca is not illegal in Portugal, so long as everyone takes responsibility for their own cup of Ayahuasca, from the brewing process to the ingestion.
-We ask that each participant sign an agreement before taking part of the retreat stating that this is understood.
-This is simply to allow us to have a legally safe practice for all parties involved.
+The use of Ayahuasca is not illegal in Spain, provided that all participants take full responsibility for their own cup—from the brewing process to ingestion.
+We ask that each participant sign an agreement before the retreat, acknowledging this understanding.
+This is simply to ensure a legally safe environment for all involved.

 Day structure of our retreats is explained in detail on our Retreats page.